-This NAFSA page tracks developments on the significant delays in processing of receipt notices for applications for benefits such as OPT filed at USCIS lockboxes.
+This NAFSA page tracks developments on the delays in USCIS lockbox processing of receipt notices for applications for OPT benefits.

 February 26, 2021.
 As a result of advocacy by organizations like NAFSA, court litigation, and the many requests for assistance individual students and DSOs made to USCIS and the CIS Ombudsman, on February 26, 2021 USCIS emailed an announcement to stakeholders setting forth the steps it will take to remedy the ill effects of the recent delays in processing at USCIS lockboxes.
 According to the message, now posted as a news alert on the USCIS website, for eligible applicants USCIS will: